Friday, December 30, 2016

 Developers who care!

-Actually, this isn't an easy-to-pick-up-and-play platformer, if I'm being honest.
+This isn't an easy-to-pick-up-and-play platformer, if I'm honest.
 I think it has a testing learning curve thanks to a difficulty level famous throughout the 8 and 16-bit era.
 Personally, I think a lot more lives should have been given by default and there are some parts of the later levels that are quite irritating.
 But all this is solved by having more lives or (cough) a trainer which means you're then able to enjoy this game fully.

 No lame port here but there are... walking guns in a Ricky Dangerous world!